sholladay/hapi-doorkeeper/README.md

 Begins a user session.
 If a session is already active, the user will be given the opportunity to log in with a different account.

-If the user denies access to a social account, they will be redirected back to the login page so that they may try again, as this usually means they chose the wrong account or provider by accident.
-All other errors will be returned to the client with a 401 Unauthorized status.
-You may use [`hapi-error-page`](https://github.com/sholladay/hapi-error-page) or [`onPreResponse`](https://hapijs.com/api#error-transformation) to make beautiful HTML pages for them.
+If users deny access to a [social](https://auth0.com/docs/identityproviders) account, they will be redirected back to the login page so that they may try again, because they probably clicked the wrong account or provider by accident.
+Other login errors will be returned to the client with a 401 Unauthorized status.
+You may use [`hapi-error-page`](https://github.com/sholladay/hapi-error-page) or [`onPreResponse`](https://hapijs.com/api#error-transformation) to display beautiful HTML pages for them.

-After logging in, the user will be redirected to `/`, the root of the server.
-To redirect to a different page, send a relative URL in the `next` query parameter (e.g. `GET /login?next=help`).
+After logging in, users are redirected to the URL specified in the `next` query parameter, which defaults to `/`, the root of the server.

+As an example, the login button on your FAQ page might look be written as `<a href="/login?next=/faq">Log in</a>`.

+Only relative URLs are allowed in `next` for security reasons.

+Routes that use the `session` strategy to require login have the `next` parameter set automatically for them, so that users are always sent back to the correct place.

 #### GET /logout

 Tags: `user`, `auth`, `session`, `logout`

 Ends a user session.
 Safe to visit regardless of whether a session is active or the validity of the user's credentials.
-After logging out, the user will be redirected to `/`, the root of the server.
+After logging out, users will be redirected to the URL specified in the `next` query parameter, which defaults to `/` (see [`/login`](#get-login) for details).

 ### Plugin options